Suite 1300

 Charge Capture & Reconciliation

-Reconciliation of infused drugs against pharmacy dispense records, charge capture gap identification between administered treatments and billed encounters, and supply charge validation to ensure all infusion-related charges reach the claim.
+Reconciliation of infused drugs against pharmacy records, identification of charge capture gaps, and validation of supply charges to ensure all infusion services reach the claim accurately and completely submitted and billed.

 Key RCM challenges